 At the meetings tribal leaders were consulted on the needs of their communities, regarding deployment and non-deployment.
-There was a consensus amongst the tribes for access to high quality high-speed internet not only on tribal lands but in the surrounding communities as well where tribal members also live.
-However, each tribe had other priorities that they would like to see accomplished for instances the

-Coushatta tribe felt that local government or the state should retain full ownership of the middle mile network while the Jena Band of Choctaw would like to provide coverage to a larger area outside of the reservation to provide quality internet service to its members who live off site.
+There was a consensus amongst the tribes for access to high quality high-speed internet.
+However, each tribe had other priorities that they would like to see accomplished for instances the Coushatta tribe felt that local government or the state should retain full ownership of the middle mile network while the Jena Band of Choctaw would like to provide coverage to a larger area outside of the reservation to provide quality internet service to its members who live off site.
 The Tunica-Biloxi Tribe of Louisiana stated they would like to concentrate their efforts on workforce development and job training.
 During each secession notes were taken and integrated into the needs assessment and implementation section.
 Tribal leaders also received a draft copy of the section of the plan prior to the public comment period and had the opportunity to provide feedback.